Skip to main content

 helloworld-nodejs latest 1c8dfb88c823 8 seconds ago 163MB

-Then you can upload this image to your image repository.
+You can then upload this image to your image repository.

 docker run -p 80:80 helloworld-nodejs

-Access http://localhost, you should see the "Hello World!" output; access http://localhost/myip, you should see your IP information.
+Access http://localhost, you should see the "Hello World!" output.
+Access http://localhost/myip, you should see your IP information.

-Step 4: Deploy to CloudBase Cloud Run
+Step 4: Deploy to CloudBase Cloud Hosting

-If you have already installed the CloudBase CLI, you can use the following command in the project directory to deploy the application to CloudBase Cloud Hosting:
+If you have installed CloudBase CLI, you can use the following command in the project directory to deploy the application to CloudBase Cloud Hosting:

 tcb cloudrun deploy